bgamari/ghc-wiki-import/friday-ideas.md

 - Hacking the build system (for example)
 - Setting up GHC to build the base library using Cabal (since you have the GHC team, the Cabal team and the hmake team in one place!)
 - Fix C-- (cmm) output?
-- Discussing proposed changes to RTS
+- Discussing proposed changes to backend and code generation
 - Discussing dynamic linking